"hondo"

 The original story went something like this…

-One day while prospecting near Pullem Creek and South near the old cattle trail (which by the way is an old Spanish trail), he came across a large “granite” boulder with a cross on it (another source says “Maltese Cross”) with one arm of the cross pointing longer in one direction.
+One day while prospecting near Pullem Creek and South near the old cattle trail (which by the way is an old Spanish trail), he came across a large “granite” (Likely Basalt) boulder with a cross on it (another source says “Maltese Cross”) with one arm of the cross pointing longer in one direction.
 The prospector notice a very dim trail breaking off and heading in that direction and so he followed it not to far when he came to a small stream.
 Crossing the stream and continuing to follow the old trail he came to what seemed to be the end and so he began to look around.
 As I recall from another source not in the publication which I have not read in many years, he was in some low brush and fell into a hole.
 It was not a deep hole and he dusted himself off and discovered it was in fact a tunnel of sort.
-Following it for a short distance it opened up into a large room, then it went into a tunnel again and shortly thereafter into a small room where in he found stacked nicely on the floor, a stack of 10 lb gold bars.
+Following it for a short distance it opened up into a large room, then it went into a tunnel again and shortly thereafter into a small room where in he found stacked nicely on the floor, an untold size stack of 10 lb gold bars.

 Usually the story goes that the finder left and took nothing with him and later could not find it, but this story is different.
 Mr. Brinkerhoff, or Likely Mr. Clegg, took one of the bars with him and days later he took his son back up with him.
 It is said his son had a sister named Zula B… this would no doubt be Zula Brinkerhoff whose maiden name was Clegg, which is why I suspect Mr. Clegg and not Brinkerhoff.
 Taking his son to the site was shortened when walking “the old Cattle Trail” a big black bull stood in their path, if you had ever been on that old trail there is many places where in if you met up with a bull coming down and you going up, there is no where to get out of the way.
 Several times they tried to get the bull to move but it just wouldn’t budge… Now the last part puzzles me… it is said that because the bull wouldn’t move, he took it as a sign that he was not to go back to retrieve more bars.
 I personally would have had a hell of a steak dinner that night.
 Any way, the story melted into oblivion after that until one of the book authors revived it sometime in 1980’s or 90’s.

-Examining the markings on the trees
+Examining the markings on the trees along the old trail

 My support team of the day…